-Accident victims wan better compensation
+Accident victims want better compensation

-victims of industrial accidents, in a petition handed to Umelco yesterday, called on the government to improve VICTIMS of industrial government to improve terms of compensation for injuries suffered at work and also for payments to families of deceased workers.
+VICTIMS of industrial accidents, in a petition handed to Umelco yesterday, called on the government to improve terms of compensation for injuries suffered at work and also for payments to families of deceased workers.

-They also criticised the inadequacies of the employees' Compensation Amendment Bill announced the course it did last month, saying it did not solve their problems.
+They also criticised the inadequacies of the employees' Compensation employees Compensation Amendment Bill announced last month, saying it did not solve their problems.

-The 25 petitioners, including accident victims and dependants of deceased workers, presented their grievances to the councillors on behalf of the Association for the Rights of Industrial Accident Victims.
+The 25 petitioners, including accident victims and dependants of deceased workers, presented their grievances to the councillors on behalf of the According The 25 including acci on behalf of the Association for the Rights of Industrial Accident Victims.